jinseobhong/typescript.reactNative.template/CONTRIBUTING.md

      - Re-factory
      - Repository
      - etc
-4) Please describe what you are trying to solve with your implementation.
+4) Please describe what you are trying to solve with your task.
-5) Write about implementation goals.
+5) Write about task goals.
-6) Write about the environment for implementation.
+6) Write about the environment for task.
-7) Write down task for implementation.
+7) Write down task for task.
-8) Please let me know if you have an alternative implementation.
+8) Please let me know if you have an alternative task.
-9) If you have anything else to write about the implementation, please write it down.
+9) If you have anything else to write about the task, please write it down.
-10) If you have any references to the implementation, please write.
+10) If you have any references to the task, please write.

-#### How to create issue about *Test for implementation*
+#### How to create issue about *Test for task*

-*Test for implementation* is used to track tests(progress of task and goals) for what is implemented in this project or repository.
+*Test for task* is used to track tests(progress of task and goals) for what is implemented in this project or repository.

-*Test for implementation* can be written in the following way:
+*Test for task* can be written in the following way:

 1) Please fill in the title in the form of [TEST] content about test.
 Example :
    - [TEST] Successful execution about initiazation